Brazos County confirms 60 new COVID-19 cases

 |351

-Austin County has reported 75 active cases of COVID-19 .
-The county has 124 total cases, and 42 recovered cases.
+Austin County has reported 86 active cases of COVID-19 .
+The county has 130 total cases.

-Grimes County currently has 107 active community cases.
+Grimes County currently has 107 active cases.
 There have been 81 total cases in the county and 77 total cases in Navasota.
-Grimes County has reported 33 recoveries and two deaths.
-The TDCJ has reported 225 active cases and 486 total cases.
+Grimes County has reported 33 recoveries.
+The TDCJ has reported 186 active cases and 459 total cases.
 There have been 227 recoveries and 15 deaths.

 Milam County currently has 53 active cases of COVID-19.
 There have been 149 total cases and 96 recovered cases.
 There are currently six patients hospitalized, and one COVID-19 related death.